Golden Gate to Ancient Rus'. VI

 In the village.

-What contradiction do you notice?
+What contradiction did you notice?

 There were few cities, but Rus' was called the “country of cities.”